thymikee/jest-preset-angular/README.md

 ## Snapshot testing

 **Since version 1.1.0** it's possible to [snapshot test](http://facebook.github.io/jest/docs/snapshot-testing.html#snapshot-testing-with-jest) your Angular components.
 Please note it's still under active development and may be a subject of change.
-You can lookup [example](/example/src/app) for details
+You can lookup [test app](/e2e/test-app-v9/src/app) for details

 Example: